guiomenezes/Fake_people_generator/README.md

 # Fake_people_generator
-How to user Faker library to create fake data.
+How to use Faker library to create fake data.